u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 Next, there's the :guilabel:`Message` field.
 This is where the main content of the post is created.

 Type the desired message for the post in this field.
-To the right, as the :guilabel:`Message` field is populated, Odoo displays visual samples of how the post will look on all the previously selected social media accounts from the :guilabel:`Post on` field above.
+To the right, as the :guilabel:`Message` field is populated, Thrive Bureau ERP displays visual samples of how the post will look on all the previously selected social media accounts from the :guilabel:`Post on` field above.

 .. tip::